What if my accident injuries don’t show up right away?

 How an attorney can help

 The problem with these injuries is that they can lead to a significant delay in filing a civil lawsuit.
 In every jurisdiction, there are laws regarding the time limit to file a lawsuit which are known as the statute of limitations.
 If you file a lawsuit after this deadline expires, you could forever lose the right to file a claim.
 Thankfully, most states have some exceptions to the statute.
 In many cases, these are only available under limited circumstances.
-To discuss whether your late-developing injuries could fall under these exceptions, contact Douglas and London right away.
+To discuss whether your late-developing injuries could fall under these exceptions, contact the experienced New York City personal injury lawyers of Douglas and London right away.